Offer on the site - how to create and display it?

 9. Finish it off with a great CTA

-If there weren't certain custom graphics routines (let's call them that), we'd be wandering, like the proverbial kids in the fog.
+If there weren't certain custom graphics routines (let's call them that), we'd be wandering around like the proverbial children in a fog.

 Here's why:

-many subpages are topped with a section with important a slogan that contrasts with the rest of the elements
+many subpages are topped with a section with an important slogan that contrasts with the rest of the elements

-you will often see several forms on the same web page that encourage you to download an e-book
+you often see multiple forms on the same web page, that encourage you to download the ebook

 They are all designed to suggest specific actions.

-Therefore, the ideal the offer page should have a CTA (call to action) to convince the potential client to accept the offer.
+Therefore, the ideal offer subpage should have such a CTA (call to action) to convince the potential client to accept the offer.

 Why is the perfect offer on the site so important?

-As I mentioned at the beginning of this text, the offer on the site is an integral part of almost all company sites.
+As I mentioned at the beginning of this text, the offer on the website is an integral part of almost all company websites.

-Without it, the potential Real customers won't know exactly what they can get from a particular company.
+Without it, potential customers will not know what exactly they can get from a particular company.

-Therefore, take every possible measure to make your company look good in the eyes of others.
+Therefore, take all possible measures to make your company look good in the eyes of others.

 I hope that this text will be useful to you in this regard.